 Light is crucial and vital in growing cannabis at any given period of its growth.
-Provided that cannabis is in close proximity to light or the light is scattered all over the growing area, it may increase the likelihood of causing hermaphrodite condition on the cannabis plants.
+Provided that cannabis is in close proximity to light or the light is scattered all over the growing area, it may increase the likelihood of causing hermaphrodite conditions on the cannabis plants.

 Provision of Nutrients

 Techniques used to train cannabis plants like topping, cropping, low-stress technique, and other types of training can provide adequate growth and encourage a more productive development.
 However, if done poorly, it will cause plants to acquire nutrients poorly and reduce productivity.
-This results in poor health of plants, which later turns into a hermaphrodite.
+This results in the poor health of plants, which later turns them into a hermaphrodite.

 Signs of Hermaphroditism

 When there is a hermaphrodite plant present in your growing area, it can damage your entire production and growth of buds.
 It can release pollen to your female plants and fertilize them.
 When this scenario occurs, the pollinated female plants will tend to concentrate more of their energy on seed production instead of producing buds dripping with resins.

 It is essential to identify a hermaphrodite plant as soon as possible to prevent this scenario from happening.
 Few plants with a tendency to become hermaphrodite can show signs of hermaphroditism as early as the flowering period happens.
 You will notice that the cannabis plants will produce the female and male structures of flowers.
 It can occur on any branch of the plants, and some may develop on similar bud sites.